 Students and faculty were able to focus on justice, legislation, and civil rights in a unique way.
 The group met legislators, sat in on a House session, met with the Baltimore State’s Attorney Marilyn Mosby, connected with a fellow Lasallian school (Calvert Hall College High School), visited the National Museum of African American History and Culture, and visited the Shrine of St. Elizabeth Ann Seton.

 Students and faculty interacted with fellow Lasallian students as they worked together to immerse themselves in the culture of those living in Chihuahua, and assisted with faith formation activities in the town during Holy Week.

 Frequently Asked Questions

-All VENAVER experiences will have an application process.
-Look for the application for each VENAVER on Schoology.
+All Venaver experiences will have an application process.
+Look for the online application posted above and on Schoology for more information.

 Yes!
 Still apply.
 Students can submit a funding request with their applications.

 Does the deposit go towards the final cost of my trip?